FAMILIAR-project/familiar-documentation/manual/composition.md

 This can be achieved by '''denoting''' into the Boolean logic the configuration semantics (e.g., of "union").
 More details can be found in ECMFA'10 paper or PhD thesis (see references below).

-##### Reference-based approach
+### Reference-based approach

 The merge operator previously described is very suited when
- * the maching and merging of features are rather simple (i.e., the matching strategy is one-to-one, based on names, and the composed feature model contains features with same names)
+ * the maching and merging of features are rather basic (i.e., the matching strategy is one-to-one, based on names, and the composed feature model contains features with same names)
  * the configuration semantics can be denoted in the Boolean logic

 However there are practical situations in which the matching/merging strategy is much more complicated.
 Similar observations can be made for the configuration semantics: the "union" is not always what the users want.
 Moreover the merge operator looses the traceability with the input feature models.

-Therefore a natural idea is to '''reference''' input feature models.
+Therefore a natural idea is to **reference** input feature models.
-A "composed" view is specified, containing the features that are of interest for the composition.
-Then features of the composed view "reference" features of input feature models through (logical) constraints.
+A ***composed view***, containing the features that are of interest for the composition, is specified, Then features of the view "reference" features of input feature models through (logical) constraints.

-Combined with advanced mechanisms such as slicing or local synthesis, we can actually implement a merge-like operator.
+Combined with advanced mechanisms such as slicing or local synthesis, we will show that we can actually implement a merge-like operator.
+Such compositional mechanisms are more general and should be preferred in case, as a user of FAMILIAR, you want to customize the matching/merging strategy as well as the configuration and ontological semantics.

+#### Aggregate

+#### AggregateMerge

+#### With Slicing

+#### With Local Synthesis